banner

 Nepal is considered one of the more progressive countries in South Asia concerning LGBTQ rights.
 The country legalized same-sex sexual activity in 2007 and has constitutional protections prohibiting discrimination based on sexual orientation.
 However, while legal frameworks provide a promising foundation, societal norms and cultural acceptance can vary significantly from urban centers like Kathmandu to remote trekking regions such as the Everest Three Passes.

-When trekking in the Everest region, LGBTQ travelers generally report feeling safe and welcomed as part of the diverse mix of global adventurers.
+When trekking in the Everest region, LGBTQ travellers generally report feeling safe and welcomed as part of the diverse mix of global adventurers.
 The trekking industry, especially among guides and porters working closely with international visitors, tends to adopt an open-minded and professional perspective.
 However, it is worth noting that discussions about LGBTQ topics may still be somewhat unfamiliar in these rural areas.
 Travelers may find that locals are curious but not necessarily judgmental, as Nepalese culture often emphasizes personal respect and hospitality.

 trip-icon

-Itinerary
+Detailed Itinerary

 multi line